JeffGiroux/f5_terraform/Azure/Secure_Enclave_Public_DMZ/README.md

 - This deployment will be using the Terraform Azurerm provider to build out all the neccessary Azure objects.
 Therefore, Azure CLI is required.
 For installation, please follow this [Microsoft link](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest)
 - If this is the first time to deploy the F5 image, the subscription used in this deployment needs to be enabled to programatically deploy.
 For more information, please refer to [Configure Programatic Deployment](https://azure.microsoft.com/en-us/blog/working-with-marketplace-images-on-azure-resource-manager/)

+***Note:*** This template is currently using a static pool member IP instead of service discovery.
+Refer to [AS3 issue #215 on GitHub](https://github.com/F5Networks/f5-appsvcs-extension/issues/215) for more info.
+If you still want to use service discovery to auto populate pool members, then reference the *as3-svcdiscovery.json* file as example, rename it to *as3.json*, deploy, then restart the restnoded service.
+Restarting the restnoded service is a workaround.

 ## Important Configuration Notes

 - Variables are configured in variables.tf